Mostert lifts 49ers to Super Bowl with 37-20 win vs Packers

 Rodgers had a career-low 3.15 yards per attempt in a 37-8 loss here back in November and wasn’t much better in the first half of the rematch.

-He lost a snap from centerto end Green Bay’s only promising drive of the half, threw an interception to Emmanuel Moseleylate in the half and didn’t convert his first third down of the season — in 18 attempts — against the Niners until connecting on a 6-yard pass to Aaron Jones on the opening drive of the second quarter.
+He lost a snap from center to end Green Bay’s only promising drive of the half, threw an interception to Emmanuel Moseley late in the half and didn’t convert his first third down of the season against the Niners until connecting on a 6-yard pass to Aaron Jones on the opening drive of the second quarter for his first third-down conversion in 18 attempts this season against the Niners.

-“We just weren’t very consistent the first half,” Rodgers said.
-“Made a couple of mistakes personally that hurt us and kind of let it get away from us.”

 He led Green Bay to two more TDs and finished with 326 yards passing, but it wasn’t nearly enough as the Packers lost the NFC title game for the third time since their last Super Bowl trip following the 2010 season.